GuzmanOlivera/Backend-I-PFOliveraFervenzaAlvaroGuzman/README.md

 - `POST /api/carts`: Create a new cart.
 - `GET /api/carts/:cid`: Get a cart by its ID.
 - `POST /api/carts/:cid/products/:pid`: Add a product to the cart.
 - `PUT /api/carts/:cid/products/:pid`: Update a product in the cart.
+You can optionally specify the desired product quantity in the request body.
 - `DELETE /api/carts/:cid/products/:pid`: Remove a product from the cart.